walkernr/neuralMelting/README.md

 - Robust: resilient to outliers, does not guarantee a map to a common numerical range
 - Tanh: resilient to outliers, guarantees a map to a common numerical range

+### Available reducers
+- False: use the raw scaled data
+- PCA: common and fast, orthogonal linear transformation into new basis that maximizes variance of data along new projections
+- Kernal PCA: slower than PCA, nonlinear reduction in the sample space rather than feature space

 ### Available networks
-- Dense Classifier (not currently working)
+- Dense Classifier (not currently working: doesn't learn)
 - 1-D Convolutional Neural Network Classifier

 ### Available fitting functions
 - Logistic: well-behaved and easily extracted transition temperature estimate, symmetric
 - Gompertz: well-behaved and easily extracted transition temperature estimate, faster uptake than saturation
-- Richard: generalized logistic function, not recommended (too many fitting parameters)
+- Richard: generalized logistic function, (note recommended: too many fitting parameters)

 ### Plans for the future
 - Refine neural network structures and hyperparameters (learning rate, weights, iterations, grid searching, etc.)
 - Refine data preparation techniques (more appropriate scaling, data reorientation, etc.)
 - Refine data analysis techniques (better curve fitting, alternate approaches to transition etimation, etc.)

+Since the structural functions, scalers, reducers, networks, and fitting functions are all embedded in libraries, the user may feel free to add their own features.

 lammps_cluster.py
 -----------------